kaiwalya-joshi/Eagle_Vision/README.md

 ## How to run Simulation:

-Run the following coomand in your tutorial: add `source ~/carkin_ws/devel/setup.bash` at the bottom of your `.bashrc` file
+Run the following command in your terminal: add `source ~/carkin_ws/devel/setup.bash` at the bottom of your `.bashrc` file